DepartmentSchool of Pharmacy and Biomedical Sciences

 The project lies within the neurosciences with a focus towards cell biology and signalling.
 The student will be trained in a range of cell biological and biochemical techniques, including in vitro cell culture, ex vivo tissue sampling and culture, molecular expression analyses, immunohistochemical techniques, confocal microscopy, and genomic and proteomic analyses.
 The effects of Gas6 on oligodendrocyte precursor cells will be a major focus, in order to understand their response to this stimulation and subsequent role in remyelination of damaged brain cells.
 The student will join a collaborative research grouping within vibrant environment of the university’s Institute of Life Sciences and Healthcare (ILSH), where all the facilities required for the study are established.

 In addition, you will have access to a skills development program run by the university’s Graduate School.
 The experimental and analytical skills developed during this project will prepare the student well for a future career in academia or industry.

 You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in a relevant subject area.
 In exceptional cases, we may consider equivalent professional experience and/or Qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

-When you are ready to apply, you can use our online application form and select ‘Biomedical, Biomolecular and Pharmacy’ as the subject area.
+When you are ready to apply, please follow the 'Apply now' link on the Pharmacy, Pharmacology and Biomedical Sciences PhD subject area page and select the link for the relevant intake.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.